Comcast/ssh-to/README.md

 ## Usage in Automated Environments
 <a name="automation"></a>

 Want to use this script in an automated environment?
-No problem, just use the optional "--dump" parameter:
+No problem, just use the optional `--dump` parameter:

 ```
 $ ssh-to hadoop 1 --dump